tbntdima/dmitriyaa.github.io/README.md

 I want create a theming with two modes (light, dark).
 So I need to do the research here as well.

 This time I am not going to use React-Bootstrap, all the components will be custom

+### 06.05.2019

+- Decided to base the architecture of the blog based on this project: [next-blog](https://github.com/tscanlin/next-blog)

+### 08.05.2019

+- Changed my mind of using next-blog.
+Because it has some problematic and annoying things to handle.
+- Found a better solution - [Markdown blog](https://blog.toukopeltomaa.com/Next-JS-Markdown-blog/).
+There is much less boilerplate.

 ## Installation and usage